 - In the recipe, I wrote to use 5 garlic cloves.
 Honestly, I probably used at least 10.
 But I really love garlic, probably more than most people.
 I would adjust the use of garlic to your personal taste.

 - Anchovy paste

 - I used anchovy paste.
-But if you prefer, you can use canned anchovy’s.
-If you choose the canned option, saute the anchovy’s with the garlic, onions and olive oil.
+But if you prefer, you can use canned anchovies.
+If you choose the canned option, saute the anchovies with garlic, onions, and olive oil.
 As the anchovy’s cook they will become very soft.
 Using your spatula mash them up.

 - Diced tomatoes

 - I like my pasta sauce on the drier side so I used one can.
 If you like your sauce on the wetter side I recommend using two cans.

 - Pasta Puttanesca is normally made with medium-sized noodle-like spaghetti.
 I prefer angel hair so I used that type of pasta.
 Use the width of noodle you prefer.

 - Basil, parsley, and/or parmesan as a garnish.

 This dish is perfect on its own.
 However, it’s also really good with a variety of toppings.
 I like mine with shrimp (my husband makes the best shrimp )Here are a few ideas if you want to add to your dish:

 Start by slicing the garlic as thin as you can get it and dice the red onion.